farblos/wpg2dk/README.md

 - Newer digiKam is better, in particular with respect to face detection and recognition.
 My Debian GNU/Linux 11 came with digiKam 7.1, so I installed the `org.kde.digikam` Flatpak from Flathub with digiKam 7.4.0.
+Later I installed digiKam 7.6.0 without the need to change anything in the previously written documentation.

 - On my particular setup the digiKam Flatpak has some severe display problems on Wayland.
-All fine on X11.
+All fine on X11 or if called with `QT_QPA_PLATFORM=xcb`.

 - My WPG version is "Windows Photo Gallery 2012", build 16.4.3528.331 running on Windows 8.1.